-For various reasons, haworthias may turn from green to brown or reddish colour.
+For various reasons, Haworthia may turn from green to brown or reddish colour.
 This may or may not be bad news (it mostly isn’t).
 So why do they change?

-We will cover each reason that we know of in detail based on our experience of growing these plants in our nursery and determine whether a particular change is a reason for concern or quite natural and what can be done to make them grow green again.
+I will cover each reason that we know of in detail based on my experience of growing these plants in our nursery and determine whether a particular change is a reason for concern or quite natural and what can be done to make them grow green again.

 As stated above Haworthia usually grow in shaded spots in their natural environment.
 The plants grown in our nursery live in a greenhouse with a 30% shade cloth.
 In summer, however, we double up the shadecloth as the sun during heatwaves of 40C (104F) and over can stress the plants too much and even burn the foliage.
 As a result all the plants are a pretty shade of green.

 If Haworthia are exposed to too much sun, especially on warm days and in the afternoon when the sun is strongest, the leaves can start browning and loosing the green colour.
 This change is also likely to happen more in summer when the sun is out longer and the intensity of UV is higher.

 To stop the browning process, the plants simply need to be moved out of the sun and into shade.
 There is, however, a bit of light balance that needs to be maintained as when Haworthia are in too dark a spot, they will start stretching in search of light and the growth will not be compact.